championswimmer/ember-parse-adapter-two/README.md

 * The url of your parse-server (is "https://api.parse.com" on Parse.com)
 * The URL prefix of your Parse API (is "1" on Parse.com)
-* Application ID
+* The ID of your application
-* REST API Key (only if you use a Parse.com account)
+* The REST API Key of your application (only if you use a Parse.com account)

 You will need these to configure the ParseAdapter via entries in the `config/environment.js` file: